OCR TOOLS

 End Using

-The above code is used to extract data from an entire PDF document and from selected pages of a PDF document.
+The above code extracts data from an entire PDF document or from selected pages of a PDF document.

 Conclusion